Yugal-kosamshile/internship_task_2/README.md

 3. Navigate through sections and internship details.
 4. Use the contact form for inquiries.

-## Contributing
-Contributions welcome!
-Fork the repository, make changes, and submit a pull request.

 ## Credits
 - Developed by Yugal Y. Kosamshile.